-The Japanese banks have long acknowledged the price risks in their equity portfolios, but have done little to manage or control those risks.
-The primary reasons involved in this are: 1) the fact that the equities have been put in their portfolios for the "strategic" purpose of maintaining business relationship with their clients; 2) the fact that high rates of return on investments in the late 1980s gave portfolios large unrealized profits that provided financial stability with the banks; and 3) the fact that there were few tools with which to hedge risks even the banks had wanted to do so for the equities in their portfolios.
+Japanese banks have long acknowledged the price risk in their equity portfolios, but have done little to manage or control them.
+The primary reasons involved in this are (1) the fact that the equities have been put in their portfolios for the "strategic" purpose of maintaining business relationship with their clients; (2) the fact that high rates of return on investments in the late 1980s gave portfolios large unrealized profits that provided the banks with financial stability; and (3) the fact that there were few tools with which to hedge risks even had the banks wished to do so for the equities in their portfolios.

-However, the prolonged slump in Japanese equity market has caused these same equities to become a factor for instability in the banks' financial health, and the banks are now being forced to reconsider their purposes for holding the equities in their portfolios.
-Indeed, emergency relief measures had to be brought in for the fiscal year ending March 1998.
-The measures provided banks with the choice of valuing their stock portfolios at cost and also allowed them to count unrealized gains on real estate towards their capital.
-These measures are, however, nothing more than temporary accounting manipulations and the banks will probably find themselves pressed to manage and control their exposure to equity price risks from now on.
+However, the prolonged slump in the Japanese equity market has caused these same equities to become a factor for instability in the banks' financial health, and the banks are now being forced to reconsider their purposes for holding the equities in their portfolios.
+Indeed, emergency relief measures had to be implemented during the fiscal year ended March 1998.
+The measures provided banks with the choice of valuing their stock portfolios at cost and also allowed them to count unrealized gains on real estate toward their capital.
+These measures are, however, nothing more than temporary accounting manipulations, and the banks will probably find themselves pressed to manage and control their exposure to equity price risk from now on.
 Furthermore, the anticipated expansion in the securities derivatives market, which will provide more hedging tools, can drive this trend.

 It is from these perspectives that this paper studies some methods of equity price risk management.
 One point given particular emphasis in this study is the relationship between equity price risk and credit risk.
-The banks have for many years both held issued by their clients for strategic purposes and also loaned money to those same clients.
+The banks have for many years both held stock issued by their clients for strategic purposes and also loaned money to those same clients.
 There is a positive correlation between equity price risk and credit risk, and both tend to emerge in times of economic downturn.
 From the perspective of bank management, therefore, it would be better for the banks to consider their business relationship with their clients in such a way as to measure and manage both the risk and the profitability of their clients, integrating credit risk and equity price risk, rather than merely measuring and managing both risks separately.

-This paper is as follows: In Chapter 2, we use accounting data disclosed by large banks to quantify their risk exposure and estimate its impact on bank management.
-This is done to demonstrate how important it is for banks that they manage the risks in their equity portfolios.
-In Chapter 3, we perform an empirical analysis that demonstrates the high correlation between equity price risk and credit risk.
-In Chapter 4, using the relationships demonstrated in the previous chapter, we show some techniques that can be used to manage risks in portfolio comprising equities and loans.
-In Chapter 5, the concluding chapter in this paper, we briefly summarize our findings and suggest future directions in our research.
+This paper is as follows: in Chapter II, we use accounting data disclosed by large banks to quantify their risk exposure and estimate its impact on bank management.
+This is done to demonstrate how important it is for banks to manage the risks in their equity portfolios.
+In Chapter III, we perform an empirical analysis that demonstrates the high correlation between equity price risk and credit risk.
+In Chapter IV, using the relationships demonstrated in the previous chapter, we show some techniques that can be used to manage risks in a portfolio comprising equities and loans.
+In Chapter V, the concluding chapter in this paper, we briefly summarize our findings and suggest future directions in our research.